 With a gold IRA, you don’t hold the gold yourself — it’s stored in a secure depository.
-If you want to buy gold directly and store it yourself, you can buy gold from a gold dealer.
-It’s possible to store other precious metals in an IRA, including silver, platinum and palladium.
-You can find more information about what’s accepted by reading the official gold IRA guidelines from the IRS.
+(If you want to buy gold directly and hold it yourself, you can buy it from a gold dealer.)

 How does a gold IRA work?

 Gold IRAs function much like traditional retirement accounts, but your investment is backed with gold and other precious metals, including silver, platinum and palladium.
 Most people start a gold IRA with $10,000 or more, but gold IRA companies also sell physical gold to those who can’t afford a large initial investment.
 The gold is then stored in a secure storage facility managed by the gold IRA company.

 There’s more involved in setting up a gold IRA account than depositing money into it.
 A brokerage firm buys the precious metals that back the funds in your IRA.
 The custodian, or trustee, then sets up and manages the account.
 Potential custodians include banks, credit unions, trust companies, loan associations or other organizations with federal or state approval.
 The IRS also lets you hold gold in EFTs or mutual funds.